feniljain/knowledge-base/life/README.md

 - Adopt the pace of nature, her secret is patience. - Ralph Emerson
 - This is your life.
 Do what you love, and do it often. - Holstee Manifesto
 - To be beautiful means to be yourself.
 You don't need to be accepted by others.
 You need to be yourself. - Thich Nhat Hanh
+- Practice the art of interpreting situations constructively.

 ## Books: